How can I use the U2F method for Two-Factor Authentication?

 • You can generate a new set of backup codes whenever you want.
 After creating a new set, the old set will automatically become inactive.

-• We recommend that you store your backup codes in a safe place, eg: in a password manager.
+• We recommend that you store your backup codes in a safe place, e.g. in a password manager.

 On the next page, enter a name for your U2F key and click Register:

-Insert your U2F security key into your computer’s USB port within 30 seconds and press the button on it when prompted:
+If you have a physical device, insert your U2F security key into your computer’s USB port within 30 seconds and press the button on it when prompted:

 Once the device is successfully registered, the corresponding pop-up window will appear: